 Primary Care Hosted Research Datasets Independent Scientific Committee (PrimDISC)

-The department is developing a unified approvals process for accessing departmental data resources.
+The department has developed a unified approvals process for accessing departmental data resources.
 This includes applications to use primary care research datasets, and for the re-use and re-analysis of existing Departmental Trials, Cohorts or other studies.
-There will be an independent committee to review applications.

 What are the core aims of this committee?